honest comparison

 choose Arketa if

 Online-first yoga teachers running on-demand video libraries as a core revenue stream.
 Solo wellness creators selling cohort-style online programmes where video and the online experience is the product.
 Small hybrid studios where the in-person operation is supplementary to the online-and-video core.
 Yoga teachers in the early stages of building a teaching business where Arketa's pricing and operational model fits the shape.
-Studios for which OfferingTree's $45 tier doesn't fit (too basic) but a full brick-and-mortar platform like Junocal or Mindbody is over-buying for the actual operation.
+Studios for which OfferingTree's $35 tier doesn't fit (too basic) but a full brick-and-mortar platform like Junocal or Mindbody is over-buying for the actual operation.

 Migrating from Arketa

 Arketa-to-Junocal migrations are uncommon because the two platforms serve materially different customer shapes — most Arketa customers are online-first and either stay on Arketa or migrate to OfferingTree / Momence for similar feature shape.
 The migrations we do see are brick-and-mortar studios that started on Arketa thinking the online-first model would fit and discovered after some operating time that the in-person operational depth wasn't there.
 The standard migration flow applies: CSV exports from Arketa (client list, bookings, memberships, intake submissions).
 Junocal handles the field mapping.
 Dry-run in staging.
 Sunday cutover.
 Typical timeline: 5 business days.
-The complication is on-demand video library handling — if your studio has built up a meaningful video library on Arketa's native hosting, the underlying video files may not export cleanly.
+The complication is on-demand video library handling — if your studio has built up a meaningful video library that Arketa hosts itself, the underlying video files may not export cleanly.
 Studios moving from Arketa with a meaningful video library typically re-upload to Vimeo (around $7/month for unlimited videos) during the transition and link from the Junocal booking page.
 The re-upload work depends on library size and can extend the migration timeline by 1-3 days.
 Free in the first 30 days for Arketa migrations.

 Questions